thermalogic/RustSEUIF97/docs/TECHNICAL_DOCUMENTATION_EN.md

 **Design Principles**:
 1. **Loop Tiling**: Splits a single loop into multiple steps, improving cache locality and enabling LLVM's auto-vectorizer to generate SIMD instructions
-2. **Scaling for Derivatively Related Polynomial Computation**: Computes polynomial values and their partial derivatives simultaneously in a single traversal, eliminating redundant exponentiation operations
+2. **Shared-Power Scaling**:By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
+Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency.

 #### 3.1.1 Loop Tiling